MislavJaksic/Kafka-In-Theory-And-Practice/Docs/KafkaStreams/Concepts/README.md

 ### Time

-Timestamps are embedded into Kafka messages.
+Timestamps are embedded into Kafka records.
 Timestamps either represent event-time or ingestion-time.
 Depends on the topic and Kafka broker settings.